About the Amputee Program

 - The skin over the surgical site will be cleansed with an antiseptic solution.

-- To determine how much tissue to remove, the doctor will check for a pulse at a joint close to the site.
+- To determine how much tissue to remove, the surgeon will check for a pulse at a joint close to the site.
 Skin temperatures, color, and the presence of pain in the diseased limb will be compared with those in a healthy limb.

 - If the amputation is due to injury, the crushed bone will be removed and smoothed out to help with the use of an artificial limb.
 If needed, temporary drains that will drain blood and other fluids may be inserted.